artemave/js-editor-tags/README.md

 # update existing `tags` file instead of regenerating it
 js-editor-tags -u

+# generate `tags` file and keep it up to date as the files change
+js-editor-tags -w

 # ultimately, you can just pipe in a list of files to tag
 git ls-files | js-editor-tags